London Borough of Sutton: Bus

 A sizeable bus infrastructure which is part of the London Buses network operates from a main hub on the Sutton one-way system.
-Services are operated under contract by Abellio London, London General, London United, Metrobus and Quality Line.
-Route X26 is the longest route in London, operating from Croydon to Heathrow Airport via Kingston.
+Services are operated under contract by London General, London United, Metrobus and Transport UK London Bus.
+Route SL7 is the longest route in London, operating from Croydon to Heathrow Airport via Kingston.

 Road

 Sutton is linked into the national motorway network via the A217 and M25 orbital motorway at Junction 8.
 The M25 skirts the south of the borough, linking Sutton with other parts of London and the surrounding counties.
-The A24 passes through the north western part of the borough, through North Cheam and onto Epsom, Dorking, Horsham, Worthing, Bognor Regis and Chichester.
+The A24 passes through the northwestern part of the borough, through North Cheam and onto Epsom, Dorking, Horsham, Worthing, Bognor Regis and Chichester.
 This follows, in part, the course of Stane Street, an old Roman road linking London and Chichester.
 The A232 links Sutton with other towns in the borough, also the boroughs of Kingston, Croydon and Bromley.

 Air

 Sutton is located about 15 mi from both Heathrow Airport and Gatwick Airport.
-Heathrow is served by London Buses route X26 and Gatwick by the National Express Coaches A3 route, which stops outside Sutton railway station.
+Heathrow is served by London Buses route SL7 and Gatwick by the National Express Coaches A3 route, which stops outside Sutton railway station.
 Luton Airport, about 40 mi to the north, is connected to Sutton by a direct train.
-Croydon Airport which was partly in the borough of Sutton served as London's main airport in the years prior to the second world war but closed in the 1950s.
+Croydon Airport which was partly in the borough of Sutton served as London's main airport in the years prior to World War II but closed in the 1950s.